iremddemir/monocular_depth_estimation/README.md

 ## Usage
 All scripts are standalone and can be run directly from the root of the repository.
-They expects ethz-cil dataset which can be found in [Kaggle](https://www.kaggle.com/competitions/ethz-cil-monocular-depth-estimation-2025)
+They expects ETHZ-CIL dataset under dataset directory which can be found in [Kaggle](https://www.kaggle.com/competitions/ethz-cil-monocular-depth-estimation-2025)

 ## Pretrained Model

 You can download our pretrained Dual U-Net model from the [Drive link](https://drive.google.com/file/d/191x6BNy5NZ6b7H2NDzGZ0ELJ2VZHFO-K/view?usp=share_link).

-## Citation
+## References

 ```bibtex